 The Provincial Minimum Distance (MDS) Separation Formulae and Implementation Guidelines, as amended from time to time, shall be used to determine appropriate minimum separation distances between new land uses, including the creation of lots and to determine appropriate minimum separation distances between new or expanding livestock facilities and existing land uses.
 The MDS Formulae and Implementation Guidelines, shall be applied throughout the Township, including lands within the Niagara Escarpment Plan Area.
-The Township shall advise the Niagara Escarpment Plan Area.
+The Township shall advise the Niagara Escarpment Commission of MDS requirements relating to proposals for development within the Niagara Escarpment Plan Area.